-After storage, POs are free to sell the products reintroduced on the market at whatever price.
+YES - After storage, POs are free to sell the products reintroduced on the market at whatever price.

-At the programming stage, if a country plans to allocate resources to storage aid, it must state the share of its overall budget it will use for this aid.
+NO - At the programming stage, if a country plans to allocate resources to storage aid, it must state the share of its overall budget it will use for this aid.

 This is enough to make possible related expenditures eligible for EU aid (under the EMFF regulation and the Common Provisions Regulation 1303/2013).